Amappo

 An amappo (アマッポ) was a traditional bear and deer hunters' trap of the Ainu people of the northern Japanese archipelago and Sakhalin.
-Trap similar to amappo were also used by ethnic Japanese matagi hunters.
+Traps similar to amappo were also used by ethnic Japanese matagi hunters.

 Summary

 Mechanically, the amappo was a simple crossbow of elastic yew wood set in a notch at the top of a short post or tree stump.
 A stump prepared for this purpose was called a kútek (クテｸ).
 A release mechanism actuated by a tripwire was strung across a game trail.
 When an animal traversing the path disturbed the tripwire, a loaded arrow was released.
 These arrows were wrapped in birchbark to protect them from rain, marked with an ikashishiroshi (イカシシロシ), or family symbol, to indicate ownership of the kill, and coated with a paste of surku (スㇽク), a lethal poison derived from aconitum ground in a mortar and pestle specially set aside for the purpose.
 This style of trap originated in eastern Siberia.
 On the Japanese archipelago, amappo are believed to have been in use since at least the Neolithic period.

 In the early Meiji era, the setting of amappo was banned by the Kaitakushi in favor of hunting by firearm.